- Payday loans from $1,000 to $1,400 with an interest rate of 39.95% p.a

 Do you have bad credit?
 Here’s how to get a loan

-Apply.
+- Apply.
 If you’re eligible and want to apply after reviewing the loan details, you can do so using the secure online form.
-You will usually see if the lender approves your loan in a few minutes and receive your funds on the same or next business day.
+You can usually see if the lender approves your loan in a few minutes and receive your funds on the same or next business day.

 What types of unsecured bad credit loans are available?